maverickspectacle/database/pages/psychology.md

 Humans routinely help others to achieve their goals, even when the helper receives no immediate benefit and the person helped is a stranger.
 Such altruistic behaviors exist in human children as young as 18 months in age and also exist in chimpanzees although with less robust skills and motivations<ref>https://pubmed.ncbi.nlm.nih.gov/16513986/</ref>.

-## —————————————————————RESEARCHTOADD—————————————————————

-## MAOA Gene
+## Weight Loss

-The 2-repeat allele of the MAOA gene is carried by 0.1% of caucasian males and 5.2% of African-American males.
-African-American males who carried the 2-repeat allele are significantly more likely to be arrested and incarcerated, are more anti-social, and have higher involvement in violent behaviors over the life course<ref>https://lesacreduprintemps19.files.wordpress.com/2012/12/exploring-the-association-between-the-2-repeat-allele-of-the-maoa-gene.pdf</ref>.
-A similar analysis could not be done for caucasians due to its rarity amongst caucasians.
+Obesity is associated with higher all-cause mortality<ref>https://jamanetwork.com/journals/jama/fullarticle/1555137</ref>.
+Obesity has a substantial heritability, although there is significant variability in the heritability estimate across studies<ref>https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3355836/</ref>.
+Reduced energy diets and weight loss medications result in some weight loss outcomes, while advice-only and exercise-alone had minimal effects<ref>https://pubmed.ncbi.nlm.nih.gov/17904936/</ref>.

-## Biorealism
+## Delay Gratification

-Across a large number of traits analyzed, there was a mean 49% heritability of the traits among populations<ref>https://www.nature.com/articles/ng.3285</ref>.

-Contrary to expert opinion based on polling, delay of gratification times have been increasing over the past 50 years, with a fifth of a standard increase in ability per decade<ref>https://sci-hub.ru/https://doi.org/10.1016/j.intell.2020.101451</ref>.
+Contrary to expert opinion based on polling, delay of gratification times have been increasing over the past 50 years, with a fifth of a standard increase in ability per decade.
+These correspond to secular gains in IQ seen, suggesting a possible common cause<ref>https://www.sciencedirect.com/science/article/abs/pii/S0160289620300295</ref>.

-Individuals carrying the S allele of the serotonin transporter functional polymorphism 5-HTTLPR produce significantly less 5-HTT mRNA and protein, which results in higher concentrations of serotonin in the synaptic cleft relative to individuals carrying the L allele.
-Evidence suggests that individuals carrying the S allele tend to have higher negative emotion.
-There is evidence that collectivistic cultures are significantly more likely to comprise individuals carrying the S allele of the 5-HTTLPR<ref>https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2842692/</ref>.

-Whites tend to have lower job status and income when the level of general intelligence is taken into account<ref>https://www.researchgate.net/publication/229357056_Occupation_and_income_related_to_psychometric_g</ref>.

-Self control has a 60% heritability<ref>https://www.sciencedirect.com/science/article/pii/S0149763418307905</ref>.

-Parental incarceration generally has positive effects on the child through the removal of a negative role model<ref>https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3034539</ref><ref>https://www.aeaweb.org/articles?id=10.1257/aer.20190415&from=f</ref>.

-There exists genetic influences which explain the overlap between low IQ and antisocial behavior in young children<ref>https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2254220/</ref>.

-Frisell et al. (2012) found varying estimates for the heritability of violent crime, with models producing a range from 20-55%<ref>https://link.springer.com/article/10.1007/s10519-011-9483-0</ref>.

-Black children tend to have less delay of gratification than white children<ref>https://www.tandfonline.com/doi/abs/10.1080/00224545.1974.9923126</ref><ref>https://ideas.repec.org/a/eee/pubeco/v95y2011i11p1377-1385.html</ref>.
-A one standard deviation increase in the discount rate is associated with an increase in the number of disciplinary referrals a child has the following school year by 14%.

-## Biology of Economics
+## Economic Outcomes

 Savings propensities are about 33% heritable, and individuals are born with a persistent genetic predisposition to a specific savings behavior.
 Parenting has some effect on savings among younger individuals but this effect decays over time<ref>https://www.jstor.org/stable/10.1086/679284#metadata_info_tab_contents</ref>.
 Lifetime income is 24% heritable in women and 54% heritable in men<ref>https://sci-hub.ru/https://doi.org/10.2139/ssrn.2253264</ref>.

 ## Belief